-P warned me that I would go out of my mind about luminarias.* A luminaria is a votive candle in a brown paper bag.
+My boyfriend warned me that I would go out of my mind about luminarias.* A luminaria is a votive candle in a brown paper bag.
 It is also, from even the smallest distance, magic.
-It would be hard to nail my whole Christmas deal better in one object: something simple, mundane, even ugly in the light of day, transformed by night and tradition and sentimental value.
+In a way it seems like Christmas in one object: something simple, mundane, even ugly in the light of day, transformed by night and tradition and sentimental value.

-Driving into the city a few days before Christmas, a smattering of houses had lantern dotted walkways but they come out in full on Christmas Eve.
-Plain storefronts and balconies are filled seemingly out of nowhere and plain again just as quickly.
-I remain, as always, a slut for the ephemeral .
+Driving into the city a few days before the holiday, a smattering of houses had lantern dotted walkways but they come out in full on Christmas Eve.
+Plain storefronts and balconies are filled seemingly out of nowhere and back to normal again just as quickly.
+I remain, as always, a slut for the ephemeral.